CasaDeRobison/wixtoolset-codeplex/src/chm/documents/howtos/files_and_registry/create_internet_shortcut.html.md

 &lt;/</font><font size="2" color="#A31515">DirectoryRef</font><font size="2" color="#0000FF">&gt;</font>
 </pre>

-The InternetShortcut is given a unique id with the Id attribute. in this case the application&apos;s Start Menu folder.
+The InternetShortcut is given a unique id with the Id attribute. in this case the application's Start Menu folder.
 The Name attribute specifies the name of the shortcut on the Start Menu.
 The Target attribute specifies the destination address for the shortcut.
 The [&lt;DirectoryRef&gt;](~/xsd/wix/directoryref.html) element is used to refer to the directory structure already defined by the project file.
-By referencing the ApplicationProgramsFolder directory the shortcut will be installed into the user&apos;s Start Menu inside the My Application Name folder.
+By referencing the ApplicationProgramsFolder directory the shortcut will be installed into the user's Start Menu inside the My Application Name folder.